Contrastive Learning Is Spectral Clustering On Similarity Graph: Constrastive Learning: SimCLR

 \subsection{Main Theorem}

-\begin{theorem} For the SimCLR algorithm, denote $f$ as the neural network, $\bfZ\triangleq f(\bfX)$, and $\bfpi$ as the similarity graph defined by the data augmentation process.
+\begin{theorem} For the SimCLR algorithm, denote $f$ as the neural network, $\bfZ:= f(\bfX)$, and $\bfpi$ as the similarity graph defined by the data augmentation process where objects are connected iff they are positive samples of each other.
 Then SimCLR is equivalent to solving the following program: